+Nothing quenches a post-run thirst quite like a cold beer, and, not surprisingly, there is a large crossover between the craft beer and running communities.
 Check out any street race and you’ll see T-shirts proclaiming the wearer a “Beer Runner” and homemade signs challenging participants to run harder in order to earn those beer calories.

 Craft Brew Races is taking the concept further by creating a nationwide running series that combines a spirited 5K route with a full-on craft beer festival waiting at the finish line.

-Matt Gray, founder of Craft Brew Races, had previously promoted separate beer festivals and road races through his marketing firm.
-But he quickly found there was a niche to combine them.
+Matt Gray, founder of Craft Brew Races, had previously promoted separate beer festivals and road races through his marketing firm.He quickly found there was a niche to combine them.
 “There is a great crossover in people between beer and running,” says Gray.
 “They go hand in hand and they always have, but the craft beer movement allowed us to have this opportunity.”

 Find a Craft Brew Races event near you by visiting CraftBrewRaces.com.